stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ### Volume Snapshot Requirements

-Volume Snapshots are backups of volumes for `SAAP workloads` By default backups are taken daily and are retained for 3 days.
-So at a given instance 3 day old backups for `SAAP workloads` are kept.
+Volume Snapshots are backups of volumes for `SAAP workloads`.

+By default, backups are taken daily and are retained for 3 days.
+So at any given instance 3 day old backups for `SAAP workloads` are kept.

 ## Network Requirements

 ### Load Balancers
 #### For AWS, Azure, GCP

-Each SAAP cluster deploys `3 x Loadbalancers`
+Each SAAP cluster deploys `3 x Loadbalancers`:
 - 2 x Public (for cluster API and cluster dashboard)
 - 1 x Private (for control plane communication)